-The Operations Department operates the MS4 and City properties, including streets, rights-of-way, parks, and municipal buildings.
+The Public Works Department operates the MS4 and City properties, including streets, rights-of-way, parks, and municipal buildings.
 Employees follow procedures to reduce stormwater impacts from City operations.
 During the Permit term, the City plans to replace more catch basins and replace failing or faulty portions of the MS4.

-- Implement and document an O&M program with the ultimate goal of preventing or reducing stormwater impacts. - Implement maintenance standards for components of the municipal separate stormwater system that are at least as protective as those specified in the SWMMWW. - Conduct annual inspections of City-operated stormwater treatment and flow control and treatment BMPs/facilities, and conduct required maintenance within Permit-established deadlines. - Spot checks of potentially damaged permanent stormwater treatment and flow control BMPs/facilities after major storm events and system-wide inspection if spot checks indicate widespread damage.
+- Implement and document an O&M program with the ultimate goal of preventing or reducing stormwater impacts. - Implement maintenance standards for components of the municipal separate stormwater system that are at least as protective as those specified in the SWMMWW.
+Document standards no later than June 30, 2022. - Conduct annual inspections of City-operated stormwater treatment and flow control and treatment BMPs/facilities, and conduct required maintenance within Permit-established deadlines. - Conduct annual inspections of privately owned stormwater treatment and flow control and treatment BMPs/facilities that discharge to the MS4 and are regulated by the City.
+These facilities are covered under Stormwater Improvement Restrictive Covenants that require annual inspection and maintenance, if necessary, of the permitted stormwater facilities. - Spot checks of potentially damaged permanent stormwater treatment and flow control BMPs/facilities after major storm events and system-wide inspection if spot checks indicate widespread damage.
 Then conduct required maintenance within Permit-established deadlines. - Inspect all City-operated catch basins and inlets every two years and clean, if necessary, to comply with maintenance standards of the SWMMWW. - Implement practices, policies, and procedures to reduce stormwater impacts associated with runoff from municipal operation and maintenance activities including but not limited to streets, parking lots, roads, highways, buildings, parks, open space and maintenance yards owned or maintained by the City.
-Document practices no later than December 31, 2022 of these practices, policies, and procedures. - Implement an ongoing training program for staff whose job functions may impact stormwater quality.
-Document the training program. - Implement a Stormwater Pollution Prevention Plan (SWPPP) for all heavy equipment maintenance or storage yards and material storage facilities owned or operated by the City that are not covered by an Industrial Stormwater General Permit. - Maintain records of inspections and maintenance or repair activities.
+Document practices no later than December 31, 2022 of these practices, policies, and procedures.

+- Implement an ongoing training program for staff whose job functions may impact stormwater quality.
+Document the training program. - Implement a Stormwater Pollution Prevention Plan (SWPPP) for all heavy equipment maintenance or storage yards and material storage facilities owned or operated by the City that are not covered by an Industrial Stormwater General Permit.
+Update SWPPP no later than December 31, 2022. - Maintain records of inspections and maintenance or repair activities.

-- Annual inspection of City-operated permanent stormwater treatment and flow control facilities. - Review of inspection and maintenance records submitted to the City of parcels that have stormwater treatment and flow control BMPs permitted under the Permit and spot checks of those facilities. - Spot check stormwater facilities and flood-prone areas of the conveyance system after rain storms larger than the 24-hour, 10-year storm event. - Routine street sweeping. - Clean ditches and culverts as needed. - Follow City of Kelso Municipal Stormwater O&M Program 2015 for operation of stormwater facilities, streets, parks and buildings owned or operated by the City. - Follow City of Kelso Nutrient, Integrated Pest Management and Herbicide Plan 2015 to guide the use of nutrients and chemicals on City-operated properties and rights-of-way. - Follow protocols for spills response on City streets and properties in the City of Kelso Illicit Discharge Detection and Elimination (IDDE) Program 2015. - Train new Operations staff on operational source control BMPs for the maintenance yard, City street and property operations, and City parks operations or when the program is modified. - Maintain the SWPPP for the Operations maintenance yard and conduct quarterly inspections of the yard. - Document all required recordkeeping.
+- Annual inspection of City-operated permanent stormwater treatment and flow control facilities. - Review of inspection and maintenance records submitted to the City of parcels that have stormwater treatment and flow control BMPs permitted under the Permit, and spot checks of those facilities. - Spot check stormwater facilities and flood-prone areas of the conveyance system after rain storms larger than the 24-hour, 10-year storm event. - Routine street sweeping. - Clean ditches and culverts as needed. - Follow City of Kelso Municipal Stormwater O&M Program 2015 for operation of stormwater facilities, streets, parks and buildings owned or operated by the City. - Follow City of Kelso Nutrient, Integrated Pest Management and Herbicide Plan 2015 to guide the use of nutrients and chemicals on City-operated properties and rights-of-way. - Follow protocols for spills response on City streets and properties in the City of Kelso Illicit Discharge Detection and Elimination (IDDE) Program 2015. - Train new Operations staff on operational source control BMPs for the maintenance yard, City street and property operations, and City parks operations or when the program is modified. - Maintain the SWPPP for the Public Works maintenance yard and conduct quarterly inspections of the yard. - Document all required recordkeeping.